 Trawl fisheries are extremely diverse and encompass pelagic trawling for schooling off-bottom species and demersal trawling for fish species on the sea floor.
 In general, trawl fisheries range from high volume fisheries that land and process hundreds of tonnes of fish 24 hours a day continuously for weeks, to lower volume fisheries that fish for shorter time periods producing little to no waste.
-Because fish waste drives cable strikes, and can attract birds that may then interact with the net, management of offal discharge3 is considered the primary means to reduce cable strikes and net entanglements.
+Because fish waste drives cable strikes, and can attract birds that may then interact with the net, management of offal discharge and discards is considered the primary means to reduce cable strikes and net entanglements.
 However, fishery and vessel characteristics dictate the extent to which offal can be managed and the method that might be employed.
-Where the opportunity for offal management is limited or impractical, cable strikes can be prevented by protecting trawl cables with mitigation devices.
-Net entanglements can be prevented by reducing the time the net is exposed on the surface of the water.
-The following measures have been shown to be effective at reducing seabird bycatch in trawl fisheries and are recommended as best practice measures:
+Where the opportunity for offal fish waste management is limited or impractical, cable strikes can be prevented by protecting trawl cables with mitigation devices.
+Birds can also be attracted to the net during hauling by fish in the net, creating residual risk of net entanglement.
+Net entanglements can be prevented by reducing the time the net is exposed

-1 The netsonde monitor cable connects the echo-sounder or net-sounder on the headline of the trawl net to the vessel.
+$^{^{1}}$ The netsonde monitor cable connects the echo-sounder or net-sounder on the headline of the trawl net to the vessel.